+uplink The transmission path from SUs to fixed equipment.
 UTC Coordinated Universal Time (word order from French).
-An international time standard that has replaced Greenwich Mean Time.

-valid signal A valid signal is a signal that the receiver responds to by unmuting the receiver.
-A signal is valid, for example, when it is stronger than a minimum level and when it has the specified NAC. vocoder Voice encoder/decoder.
-A processing element that compresses/ decompresses the digital voice signal.
-VoIP Voice over IP.
+An international time standard that has replaced Greenwich Mean Time. v valid signal A valid signal is a signal that the receiver unmutes to.
+A signal is valid, for example, when it is strong enough to be decoded and when it has the specified NAC. vocoder Voice encoder/decoder.
+A processing element that compresses/decompresses the digital voice signal. voice stream A digitized voice signal that passes through the main switch.
+VolP Voice over IP.
 The name for the technology that puts speech signals in packets and then routes them over an IP backbone network. voting Voting is the systematic sampling of a group of channels for the channel with the greatest signal strength.
-Voting provides wide- area coverage and ensures that as the user moves throughout the coverage area the strongest channel is always available for a call.
-The TB9100 has an internal voter, which decides which base station input is passed to the switch for distribution to the configured and enabled outputs.
-VSWR Voltage Standing Wave Ratio (VSWR) is the ratio of the maximum peak voltage anywhere on the line to the minimum value anywhere on the line.
+Voting provides wide-area coverage and ensures that as the user moves throughout the coverage area the strongest channel is always available for a call.
+VPN Virtual private network.
+A private communications network used to communicate confidentially over a non-private network.
+VSWR Voltage Standing Wave Ratio (VSWR) is the ratio of the maximum peak voltage anywhere on the transmission line to the minimum value anywhere on the transmission line.
 A perfectly matched line has a VSWR of 1:1.
 A high ratio indicates that the antenna subsystem is poorly matched. w watchdog A watchdog circuit checks that the system is still responding.
-If the system does not respond (because the firmware has locked up), the circuit resets the system.
+If the system does not respond (because the firmware has locked up), the circuit generally resets the system.
+Z zeroize To zeroize one or more encryption keys is to render them useless by overwriting the key data with zeros.